Last Updated on November 1, 2021 by MarcyPro

 1. Recumbent Bikes Are More Comfortable Than Upright Bikes

-It’s useful to keep in mind that comfort can play a big role in whether or not you stick with your fitness plan.
+Keep in mind, comfort can play a big role in whether or not you stick with your fitness plan.
 If you come out of your workout with a throbbing lower back and sore shoulders, you may hesitate to make time for your next fitness session.
 A comfortable workout also makes it easier for you to keep going.
-More time spent on a recumbent bike translates to more calories burned, more muscular development, and better overall fitness results.
+More time spent on a recumbent bike translates to more muscular development, more weight loss, and better overall fitness results.

 2. Recumbent Bikes Are a Great Choice for Every Exerciser